On this page

 1. Click + New and click the Sync tile.
 The Create New Sync modal appears.

-2. Select the sync type you’d like to create—cohort, recommendation, user property, or computation sync—and click Next.
+2. Select the sync type to create: cohort, recommendation, user property, or computation sync.
+Then click Next.

 3. From the drop-down list, select the specific item you want to sync.
 Then click Next.

-4. Next, choose the destination you’d like to sync to.
-If the desired destination does not appear, click + Add or Manage Destinations and set up the desired destination there.
+4. Choose the destination to sync to.
+If the destination doesn't appear, click + Add or Manage Destinations and configure the destination there.
 Then click Next.

-5. Choose whether this will be a on-demand sync, a recurring sync, or a real-time sync.
-Recurring syncs take place on an hourly or daily schedule, while real-time syncs update each minute.
+5. Choose whether to create an on-demand sync, recurring sync, or real-time sync.
+Recurring syncs run on an hourly or daily schedule, while real-time syncs update each minute.

 View sync details